ghosind/Jekyll-Paper-Github/README.md

 ## Supported Languages

-This list order by language codes alphabets.
+Jekyll Paper for Github has supported the following languages.
+I'm anticipating you to help me improve the quality of translations and add more languages.
+The languages list by alphabets of its language code.

 - English
 - Deutsche (German)